ravibrenner/id_modeling/comp_models.md

 “The mean age of (first) infection is equal to the average life expectancy of an individual divided by $R_0 −1$.”

-# 4 SI models - infection induced mortality
+# 4 infection induced mortality and SI models

 There are multiple possibilities here, and things start to get more complex.
 I think this is an area where K&R get quite confusing and